-In the Casualty segment the Company's focus is on providing coverage to ceding company clients on third party liability products like motor, employers', general and/or professional liability, primarily on a treaty basis.
+In the Casualty segment the Company's focus is on providing coverage to ceding company clients on third party liability products like motor, employers', general and/or professional liability, primarily on a treaty and more recently on a facultative basis.
 Our main markets are in Continental Europe, United Kingdom and Ireland.
 We are active in exploring other European territories as well.